christ1611/Chinese_TRIE/README.md

 In model file, each note is saved in two lines with format:
-First line:(The level of the nodes) (the length of the word) Second line: the combination of (hanzi conde) (predictictio score). the total of this combination in this line should be same (the the length of the word)
+First line:(The level of the nodes) (the length of the word) Second line: the combination of (hanzi conde) (predictiction score). the total of this combination in this line should be same (the the length of the word)